Recipes & Diet

 Substituting for Cheese

-Dairy-free cheeses are a bit of a challenge.
+Milk-free cheeses are a bit of a challenge.
 If a child is old enough to remember “real” cheese, you may want to wait a while before introducing a milk-free version.
 Younger children will usually adapt more easily.
 Soy cheeses do not taste or melt like traditional dairy cheeses.
 In some cases, soy cheese will not appear melted, but will in fact be melted inside.
 There are now milk-free and soy-free cheeses available from several brands.
-They are available in shreds, blocks and slices.
+They are available in shreds, blocks, and slices.
 These milk-free and soy-free cheeses also melt much better than milk-free cheeses of the past.

 Substituting for Milk

 There are a number of commercially-produced cow’s milk alternatives made from soy, coconut, rice, potato, oat, almond, hazelnut, cashew, hemp, flax, sunflower, and even macadamia.
 Most of these are available in a few different flavors (such as “original,” “vanilla,” “chocolate,” and “mocha”).
-All of these milk beverages can be substituted 1-for-1 in recipes.
+All of these milk beverages can be substituted 1 for 1 in recipes.

 Note: Goat’s milk is not considered a safe alternative for people allergic to cow’s milk.